OPM/pyopmspe11/docs/_sources/introduction.rst.txt

 Concept
 -------
 Simplified and flexible testing framework for the three cases in the SPE Comparative Solution Project using the open-source simulator OPM Flow.
-This is work in progress and current efforts focus on the implementation of dispersion.

 Overview
 --------